ehubbell/html/README.md

 - After that, this library will hot reload into the consuming application

 ## Scripts
-We've included a couple of helpful scripts for faster development.
+- We've included a couple of helpful scripts for faster development.
-- `npm run deploy -- 'commit message'`
+- deploy: `npm run deploy -- 'commit message'`
-- `npm run publish -- 'commit message' [major|minor|patch]`
+- publish: `npm run publish -- 'commit message' [major|minor|patch]`

 ## Husky
 - Husky configuration is setup to lint and format the repo on every commit